-The story of Mud is told through the eyes Ellis (Tye Sheridan; The Tree of Life), an impressionable fourteen year old who lives with his parents in a houseboat on the Mississippi river.
+The story of Mud is told through the eyes of Ellis (Tye Sheridan; The Tree of Life), an impressionable fourteen year old who lives with his parents in a houseboat on the Mississippi river.
 Early one morning, Ellis sneaks away with his best friend Neckbone (newcomer Jacob Lofland) to a small, lush island in the centre of the river.
 There, they find an old motor boat that’s become stuck in a tree after a storm.
 And living in that boat, they find a man named Mud (Matthew McConaughey; Magic Mike).
-Wanted by the law after murdering the abusive former lover of his on-again off-again girlfriend Juniper (Reese Witherspoon; This Means War), Mud’s one shot at being reunited with his beloved lies in getting the boat in the water.
-But with local law enforcement as well as the personal militia of his victim’s vindictive family closing in, he’ll need the two boy’s help to make it happen.
+Wanted by the law after murdering his girlfriend Juniper’s abusive lover, Mud’s one shot at freedom lies in getting the boat in the water.
+But with local law enforcement as well as the personal militia of his victim’s family closing in, he’ll need the two boys’ help to make it happen.

-An Arkansas native, Nichols is no stranger to the kinds of small Southern towns in which his films take place; indeed, the genuine cadence with which he captures such settings has become a signature element to his work.
-One senses the sincerity of his affection for these places; not just for the murky beauty of the Mississippi (photographed sublimely by cinematographer Adam Stone), but for the beat-up community that has sprouted up around it, seen by us, like Ellis, from the back of the family truck.
+An Arkansas native, Nichols is no stranger to the kinds of small Southern towns in which his films take place.
+Indeed, the genuine cadence with which he captures such settings has become a signature element to his work.
+One senses the sincerity of his affection for these places, not just for the murky beauty of the Mississippi (photographed sublimely by cinematographer Adam Stone), but for the beat-up community that has sprouted up around it, seen by us, like Ellis, from the back of the family truck.
 Yet Nichols is no blind idealist.
-Even as the boys plays hooky helping Mud, Ellis’ parents (Ray McKinnon; Footloose, and Sarah Paulson; Martha Marcy May Marlene) are faced with the loss of the family home; the romantic myth of simple, small town life confronted by grim capitalist reality.
+Even as the boys play hooky helping Mud, Ellis’ parents (Ray McKinnon; Footloose, and Sarah Paulson; Martha Marcy May Marlene) are faced with the loss of the family home and the slow disintegration of their marriage.
+So we see the myth of simple, small town life confronted by grim capitalist reality.

-The Mississippi setting also strongly calls to mind the works of iconic Southern novelist Mark Twain, whose quintessential stories are an obvious influence here.
-While the faded American dream – reflected in the washed out colours of the supermarket parking lot and pay-by-night motel – remains a thematic concern throughout the film, it is more than anything a backdrop to the simpler, more intimate tale of one boy’s coming-of-age.
-Although Neckbone is sceptical, Ellis soon falls hard for Mud’s story, inspired by the fugitive’s rough-spun spirituality and unshakable faith in love, and driven by his own simply founded desire to “do right”, like all men should.
-Masculinity, and what it means to be a man, is another recurrent idea in Nichols’ work; in Mud, the weight of that very question is etched heavily across Ellis’ young face.
+The Mississippi setting also strongly calls to mind the work of Southern novelist Mark Twain, whose quintessential stories are an obvious influence here.
+While the fading of the American dream – reflected in the washed out colours of the supermarket parking lot and pay-by-night motel – remains a thematic concern throughout the film, it is more than anything a backdrop for a simpler, more intimate tale of one boy’s coming-of-age.
+Although Neckbone is sceptical, Ellis soon falls hard for Mud’s story, inspired by the fugitive’s rough-spun spirituality and unshakable faith in love, as well as his own simple desire to “do right”, like all men should.
+Masculinity, and what it means to be a man, is another recurrent idea in Nichols’ work; in Mud, the weight of that question is etched heavily across Ellis’ young face.

-Of course, resting a film on the backs of child actors is always a risk, but neither Sheridan nor Lofland strike a single bogus note.
-Sheridan, in particular, earmarks himself as rising talent, capturing faultlessly the tumultuous mix of idealism, rebelliousness, bravado and uncertainty that comes with male adolescence.
+Resting a film on the backs of child actors is always a risk, but neither Sheridan nor Lofland strike a single bogus note.
+Sheridan, in particular, earmarks himself as a rising talent, capturing faultlessly the tumultuous mix of naivety, bravado and uncertainty inherent in male adolescence.
 McConaughey, meanwhile, having shed his reputation as a rom-com hack with larger-than-life supporting roles in films like Bernie, Magic Mike and especially Killer Joe, reins things in considerably for Nichols’ picture, delivering what is undoubtedly the most nuanced and quite possibly best performance of his twenty year Hollywood career.
-Waxing lackadaisically about life and love, it’s not hard to understand why a boy like Ellis, wracked by the throes of young romance himself, would be so drawn in by the sun-scorched philosopher (particularly when his parents’ marriage is so rapidly disintegrating).
+It’s not hard to understand why a boy like Ellis, disheartened by his home-life and wracked by the throes of young romance, would be so captures by Mud’s folksy brand of philosophy.
+In a lot of ways, Mud captures us as well.